dotnet/docs/docs/ai/quickstarts/quickstart-local-ai.md

 ---
 title: Quickstart - Connect to and chat with a local AI using .NET and Semantic Kernel
-description: Set up a local AI model and chat with it using a .NET consle app and the Semantic Kernel SDK ms.date: 06/04/2024 ms.topic: quickstart ms.custom: devx-track-dotnet, devx-track-dotnet-ai
+description: Set up a local AI model and chat with it using a .NET console app and the Semantic Kernel SDK ms.date: 06/04/2024 ms.topic: quickstart ms.custom: devx-track-dotnet, devx-track-dotnet-ai